HW4: Large Language Models#

 Quick recap: So far we have

-1. Preprocessed the python code dataset by encoding text into integer tokens.
+Preprocessed the Shakespeare dataset by encoding individual characters into integer tokens.

 Up to this point, the performance of our simple language model has clearly made a lot of progress.
-We can see that our model has learned to generate in the style of python code syntax, although there are many quirks that suggest it will not make a very practical code assistant in its current state.
+We can see that our model has learned to generate text that is close to the style of Shakespeare, although there are still many quirks and room for improvement.

 Project Outline#

 Find some area of possible improvement.
-We interpret “improvement” quite loosely, but it is up to you to state precisely in what sense your proposed innovation might constitute an improvement and to show convincing evidence that your innovation does or does not constitue an improvement according to your definition.
+We interpret “improvement” quite loosely, but please state precisely why your proposed innovation might improve the model, and provide evidence that it does (or does not!) improve.
 For your idea, formulate a hypothesis for why this change should result in a better model.
 Implement your changes and report any findings.

 Notes: As this assignment is being treated as a project, you should expect training to take longer than previous assignments.
 However, please use your judgement to decide what is reasonable.
 We will not expect you to run training procedures that take more than 2 hours on the free Google Colab computing resources and we certainly do not expect you to acquire additional compute.
-The proposed improvements should not solely rely on increased computing demands, but must be based on the goal of improving the model by more efficiently learning from our data.
+The proposed improvements should not solely rely on increased computing demands.

-Hints: There are many aspects to assessing our model.
+Hints: There are many aspects to assessing a model.
 For example, not only is quality of generated text important, it is also of interest to reduce costs associated with training.

 Deliverables#